nagensk9/INDE577_ML/1. Supervised Machine Learning/1- Linear Regression/README.md

 - y_predicted: Predicted value
 - y_actual: Actual value
 RMSE quantifies the average magnitude of the residuals and indicates how close the observed data points are to the predicted values.
 A lower RMSE value indicates a better fit of the model to the data.

-## Conclusion
-This article has provided an in-depth understanding of linear regression, covering the formulation of simple linear regression, the concept of the best-fit line, the cost function (MSE), gradient descent optimization, and evaluation metrics such as R-Squared and RMSE.
-By grasping these concepts and formulas, you can gain a solid foundation in linear regression and effectively apply it to real-world datasets.
-Linear regression serves as a fundamental algorithm in data science and can be a powerful tool for predictive analysis and modeling.